 Marc Emery charged after Montreal cops raid several pot dispensaries

 Jodie Emery, who owns the Cannabis Culture brand with her activist husband Marc Emery, left, talks to reporters at the opening of one of their stores Thursday, December 15, 2016, in Montreal.
-Several other pot dispensaries are set to open in Montreal this week that will be selling marijuana to recreational users, despite federal rules that forbid such shops.
 THE CANADIAN PRESS/Paul Chiasson

 The Canadian Press